Karyotype is a test to identify and evaluate

 Why It Is Done

-- Determine whether the chromosomes of an adult
+- Find out whether the chromosomes of an adult

-have an abnormality that can be passed on to a child.
+have a change that can be passed on to a child.

 chromosome defect is present in a

 fetus.
-Karyotyping also may be done to determine
+Karyotyping also may be done to find out

 whether chromosomal problems may have caused a fetus to be

-- Determine the cause of a baby's birth defects or
+- Find out the cause of a baby's birth defects or

 - Help determine the appropriate treatment for some types

-- Identify the sex of a person by determining the presence
+- Identify the sex of a person by checking for the presence

 of the Y chromosome.
 This may be done when a newborn's sex is not clear.